Michaelangel007/blog/README.md

 > Google wants you to be able to grab a slice of pizza without taking out your phone or wallet.

-It is a capitalists dream -- your "wearables" enable you to purchase anything conveniently.
+It is a capitalist's dream -- your "wearables" enable you to purchase anything conveniently.

 It doesn't stop there.

 When Google first got into autonomous cars a lot of people were sratching their heads asking _"Huh!
 What?
-Why is a **search company** getting into the **automotive industry for?** That makes no sense."_
+Why is a **search company** getting into the **automotive industry**?
+That makes no sense."_

 ML (Machine Learnign) is the "bridge."